AnyFetch/developers.anyfetch.com/blueprint.md

 ### Set document's file [POST]
 This endpoint should be used when providing, to associate a file with a document.

+> * `401 UnauthorizedError`: you did not specify any credentials, or you're using a non-supported `Authorization` scheme
+> * `401 InvalidCredentialsError`: you did not specify a token, or your token is invalid / has been revoked.
+> * `404 ResourceNotFoundError`: document does not exists, or can't be accessed.
+> * `404 ResourceNotFoundError`: no file associated with this document
+> * `409 InvalidArgumentError`: you should either specify `id` or `identifier` in your payload, not both.
+> * `409 InvalidArgumentError`: the `id` is not a valid id.

 + Parameters
     + id (required, hexadecimal hash, `52dff5c53923844f15885428`) ...
 Hexadecimal `id` of the Document to perform action with.